 c.
 My flesh and my heart fail; but God is the strength of my heart and my portion forever: Asaph recognized both his weakness and the strength of God, and the enduring character of God’s strength.

 i.
 “In ancient Israel the priests enjoyed a privileged status of having the Lord as their ‘share’ and ‘inheritance’ (Numbers 18:20).
 Though they were denied the privilege of land ownership, they, along with the Levites, were taken care of by the Lord’s tithes and offerings.”
-(VanGemren)
+(VanGemeren)

 ii.
 “Allusion is here made to the division of the promised land.
 I ask no inheritance below; I look for one above.”
 (Clarke)

 d.
 Indeed, those who are far from You shall perish: Asaph no longer had doubts about the destiny of the ungodly.
-With the eternal perspective gained at the House of the Lord, he understood that they would indeed perish.
+With the eternal perspective gained at the house of the Lord, he understood that they would indeed perish.

 i.
 “No human spirit that is not united to God can be saved.
-Those who are FAR FROM THEE shall perish-they shall be lost, undone, ruined; and that without remedy.
+Those who are far from thee shall perish – they shall be lost, undone, ruined; and that without remedy.
 Being separated from God by sin, they shall never be rejoined; the great gulf must be between them and their Maker eternally.”
 (Clarke)

 e.
-It is good for me to draw near to God; I have put my trust in the Lord GOD, that I may declare all Your works: It is staggering to see how much good Asaph’s visit to the House of the Lord did for him.
+It is good for me to draw near to God; I have put my trust in the Lord God, that I may declare all Your works: It is staggering to see how much good Asaph’s visit to the house of the Lord did for him.
 It gave him understanding and an eternal perspective.

 i.
-He saw the great benefit in drawing near to God, which he doubted before (Psalm 73:13).
+He saw the great benefit in drawing near to God, which he doubted before (verse 13).
 “It may seem good in the worldling’s eyes to go his way to his wine cups, and to make merry in the dance; it may seem good to yonder truster in an arm of flesh, to seek out his friends and his kinsmen, and entrust his case to their discretion; it may seem good to the desponding to retire in melancholy to brood over his sorrows, and to the dissipated, to endeavor to drown all care in vanity, but to me, says the psalmist, it is good, preeminently good, that I should draw near unto God.”
 (Spurgeon)

 ii.
 He saw the value of putting his trust in God, now understanding that God was reliable and could be trusted.

 iii.
 He had a passion to declare all God’s works.
-He would become a messenger of God’s goodness and of the eternal perspective he gained in the House of the Lord.
+He would become a messenger of God’s goodness and of the eternal perspective he gained in the house of the Lord.